readium/readium-lcp-server/README.md

 go get -v github.com/readium/readium-lcp-server/...
 ````

+Warning: Go has a funny 3-dots syntax, and you really have to type "/..." at the end of the line.

 You may prefer to install only some of the three executables.
 In such a case, the "go get" command should be called once for each package, e.g. for the lcpserver from the master branch:
 ```sh